An Interview with the Author of “Ava Helen Pauling: Partner, Activist, Visionary.”

 Peter, Linda and Crellin Pauling, 1946.

-As he moved into adolescence he developed a love of cars, often reminding his parents to have their own vehicles regularly inspected and to get frequent oil changes.
+As he moved into adolescence he developed a deep love of cars, often reminding his parents to have their own vehicles regularly inspected and to get frequent oil changes.
 In one letter to his mom, he wrote, “English makes a little better sense, but not much.
 This letter will be very short, because I must be doing some studying.
 I think I will go into art and model cars in clay.”

 Crellin on the Queen Mary, headed to England, 1948.

-He felt like when Linda went off to Reed that he was the only child left at home and his parents didn’t want to deal with him so they put him in boarding school so his mother could be free to travel as much as she wanted to with Daddy.
+He felt like when Linda went off to Reed [College in Portland, Oregon] that he was the only child left at home and his parents didn’t want to deal with him so they put him in boarding school so his mother could be free to travel as much as she wanted to with Daddy.
 He finally talked them into letting him come back home and he graduated from high school in Pasadena.

 Indeed, Crellin was twelve years younger than his oldest brother Linus Jr. and five years younger than his closest sibling Linda.
 As a result, a sense of isolation brought about by his age permeated many of Crellin’s feelings about his childhood.